project-hatohol/HAPI-2.0-Specification/en/README.md

 ## Getting help
 If you find a bug in this documentation or would like to propose an improvement, please send a bug report to Hatohol community mailing list. [hatohol-users@sourceforge.net]

-When this English specifications differs from Japanese one, latter specifications has priority.
+When this English specifications differ from Japanese ones, latter specifications have priority.

 ## Copyright
 Copyright (C)2015 Project Hatohol